ryanczm/Analytic-Musings/_posts/2024-03-11-crypto-stat-arb-II.md

 <img src="{{ site.imageurl }}/CryptoStatArb/images_research/18_ts_lm_coeffs.png" style="width:100%;"/>
 </center>

 Similar to the statically weighted strategy, we can run it through the backtest to optimize for the buffer.
-This time, we get higher volatility and lower return with a lower Sharpe ratio of 1.08.
+This time, we get higher volatility and lower returns.

 <center>
 <img src="{{ site.imageurl }}/CryptoStatArb/images_backtest/1_ts_sharpe_buffer.png" style="width:80%;"/>